AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 });
 ```

-If you wonder where all the help is since you've to type the entire color object manually anyway, let me remind you that the `fill` property is of type `ColorFill`: such an interface expects a `color` property (the one we've provided above) as well as a `type` expressed by the `FillType.color` constants.
-Without the `makeColorFill()` methods, we would write the following.
+If you wonder where all the help is since you've to type the entire color object manually anyway, let me remind you that the `fill` property is of type `ColorFill`: such an interface expects a `color` property (the one provided above) as well as a `type` expressed by the `FillType.color` constants.
+Without the `makeColorFill()` method, you must write the following.

 ```js
 ellipse.fill = {